woodfrog/vse_infty/README.md

 The download links for original COCO/F30K images, precomputed BUTD features, and corresponding vocabularies are from the offical repo of [SCAN](https://github.com/kuanghuei/SCAN#download-data).
 The ```precomp``` folders contain pre-computed BUTD region features, ```data/coco/images``` contains raw MS-COCO images, and ```data/f30k/flickr30k-images``` contains raw Flickr30K images.

+(Update: It seems that the download link for the pre-computed features in SCAN's repo is down, [here](https://drive.google.com/file/d/1iY6S-w-vG-4T_v9OvlFkZ1GDPzX5YVtl/view?usp=sharing) is a copy of these files.
+Please unzip and follow the above file structures to organize the data.)

 The ```id_mapping.json``` files are the mapping from image index (ie, the COCO id for COCO images) to corresponding filenames, we generated these mappings to eliminate the need of the ```pycocotools``` package.

 ```weights/original_updowmn_backbone.pth``` is the pre-trained ResNet-101 weights from [Bottom-up Attention Model](https://github.com/peteanderson80/bottom-up-attention), we converted the original Caffe weights into Pytorch.
 Please download it from [this link](https://drive.google.com/file/d/1gNdV1Qx_7yYzkhHrzqbP-bbNkdrKw_w1/view?usp=sharing).